apache/camel-website/content/blog/2023/10/camel41-whatsnew/index.md

 The `camel-report:route-coverage` Maven plugin can now generate reports in HTML format.

-The `file` component now have options to accept hidden files and directories.
+The `file` component now has options to accept hidden files and directories.

 The `xslt` component is more dynamic by make it possible to specify the XSLT template as a header, meaning that each `Exchange` can use a dynamic computed stylesheet.